AMAG Pharmaceuticals Announces Availability of 2020 Grants to Support Research Aimed at Improving the Health of Mothers and Neonates

 AMAG Pharmaceuticals, Inc. is committed to funding research aimed at reducing the risk of premature birth and preeclampsia in order to improve the health of neonates and infants in the United States through its Prematurity and Preeclampsia Research Grants Program.

-AMAG Pharmaceuticals awarded more than $300,000 in research grants in 2017 to the following principal investigators to support the important research they are conducting focused on prematurity prevention:
+AMAG Pharmaceuticals awarded nearly $300,000 in research grants in 2019 to the following principal investigators to support the important research they are conducting focused on prematurity prevention: